-ITSA 3000L: Database Administration and Laboratory: 3 credits
+ITSA 3000L: Database Administration and Laboratory: 3 credits database systems.

-In this course, students will develop skills in designing and implementing efficient and secure database systems.
 They will apply techniques for data modeling and advanced SQL querying, as well as integrating databases with web applications using various technologies.
 Furthermore, they will manage databases that support the optimal functioning of web applications.
 (Pre-requisite: WADE 2050L)